Understanding ITC and EVP: Key Differences in Paranormal Communication

 4. Ask Clear Questions

-Avoid leading questions (e.g., āAre you a ghost?ā) and instead ask open-ended ones (e.g., āCan you tell us your name?ā).
+Avoid leading questions.
+Instead, pose open-ended ones (e.g., āCan you tell us your name?ā).

 5. Review Your Recording Carefully